 For advanced needs, consider building custom tracking:

-- Google Analytics: Powerful (and free) for tracking traffic from UTM parameters and analyzing affiliate performance.
-Set up
+Google Analytics: Powerful for tracking traffic from UTM parameters and analyzing affiliate performance.
+Set up Goals to track conversions.

 Key Takeaways: